Thiazide and Thiazide-Like Diuretics

 Thiazide and thiazide-like diuretics are widely used to manage oedema and hypertension.

-• Thiazide-like diuretics lack this ring but exert the same renal effects
+• Thiazide-like diuretics lack this ring but exert the same renal effects, examples include chlortalidone, indapamide, metolazone, and xipamide

 This article outlines the mechanism of action, indications, pharmacokinetics, contraindications, adverse effects, cautions and drug interactions of thiazide and thiazide-like diuretics.

-• Thiazide and thiazide-like diuretics block the Na⁺/Cl⁻ cotransporter in the early distal convoluted tubule.
+Thiazide and thiazide-like diuretics block the Na⁺/Cl⁻ cotransporter in the early distal convoluted tubule by binding the Cl⁻ site.
+This transporter reabsorbs 5-10% of filtered sodium, leading to the following effects:

-• This increases excretion of sodium, chloride, water, potassium, and magnesium.
+• Increased excretion of sodium, chloride, water, potassium, and magnesium (similar to loop diuretics).

-Most (except metolazone) also inhibit carbonic anhydrase, ↑ bicarbonate excretion.
+• Most thiazide diuretics (except metolazone) inhibit carbonic anhydrase, increasing bicarbonate excretion.

-Metolazone additionally inhibits sodium reabsorption in the proximal tubule and loop of Henle.
+• Metolazone inhibits sodium reabsorption in the proximal tubule and loop of Henle.

 Fig 1: Diuretics and the kidney